Part of speech: noun

 "The required reading touched on the ethnography of the country, not just the history."

-"You can be a tourist, but you can also immerse yourself into a culture’s ethnography."
+"You can be a tourist, but you can also immerse yourself in a culture’s ethnography."

 Did you Know?